-4. Must I wear a mask?
+27. Must I wear a mask?

-If you are unwell, it is advisable for you to wear a surgical mask as it will help reduce the possible spread of the virus.
 If you have a respiratory tract infection, such as cough or flu, it also helps prevent the droplets from being passed into the air when you cough or sneeze.

 A surgical mask should be discarded after use and under no circumstances should it be used for more than one day.
 Replace the mask immediately if it is damaged or soiled.